camptocamp/c2cgeoportal/doc/administrator/wmstime.rst

 widget.
 The preferred widget can be selected in the admin interface (field ``Time widget``).

-Besides, the time mode can be changed.
+Note that the time mode can be changed.
 The time mode is one of:

 * ``value``
 * ``range``